MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### PluginsBlockedForUrls

-  #### Block the Adobe Flash plug-in on specific sites
+  #### Block the Adobe Flash plug-in on specific sites (obsolete)

+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 87.
   #### Supported versions:

-  - On Windows and macOS since 77 or later
+  - On Windows and macOS since 77, until 87

   #### Description

+  This policy doesn't work because Flash is no longer supported by Microsoft Edge.

 Define a list of sites, based on URL patterns, that are blocked from running Adobe Flash.

 If you don't configure this policy, the global default value from the [DefaultPluginsSetting](#defaultpluginssetting) policy (if set) or the user's personal configuration is used for all sites.